YugForge/YugForge.github.io/docs/Editor/MenuandAddtoolbar.md

+---
+title: Menu and Add toolbar
+more_data:
+  - Can be provided
+  - as: objects
+    or: arrays
+---

 Menu bar provides File Edit and Run options.
 One can import and save files in File option.
 Edit option is used to edit 3d object properties such as undo, redo, delete, cut, copy, paste, etc. Run lets you run the game or application.

-In the add toolbaqr you can add 3d objects texts lights cameras script particles and controls to the scene.
+In the add toolbar you can add 3d objects texts lights cameras script particles and controls to the scene.

 ![Docusaurus Plushie](./menu.jpg)